When you sign your tenancy agreement you are agreeing to pay your rent on time and to not fall into arrears.

 If you need to check your rent balance, give one of our team a call and we will be happy to give you those details.

 How to pay your rent

-Most people find that Direct Debit, it’s the easiest and most convenient way to pay and you can choose a payment frequency (weekly, fortnightly or monthly) to suit you.
+Most people find that Direct Debit, is the easiest and most convenient way to pay and you can choose a payment frequency, weekly on a Monday or Friday or Monthly, to suit you.

 Your first rent payment must be paid when you take on the property and your Direct Debit will be set up to collect all future payments.
 If you wish to set up a new Direct Debit or to make changes to your existing arrangement, please contact the Income Team.

 If you are able to, we’d always encourage a slight overpayment each month, it means that if your circumstances change (you need to make a new Universal Credit Claim for example) you won’t immediately fall into rent arrears and it gives more peace of mind.

 If you need to pay via an alternative payment method, please discuss this with your Neighbourhood Officer or contact the Income Team.